-An interactive 5-day training course, combined with a competency-based assessment which will demonstrate to everyone that you’re at the top of your game.
+An interactive 5-day training course, integrated with a competency-based Workplace Assessment by our partner RTO, which will demonstrate to everyone that you’re at the top of your game.

 Receive industry recognised training

-All topics map to the assessment criteria for obtaining a Diploma of Project Management (BSB51415), as well as the management processes outlined in the Global Standard PMBOK® Guide (Sixth Edition)
+All topics map to the assessment criteria for obtaining a Diploma of Project Management (BSB50820), as well as the management processes outlined in the Global Standard PMBOK® Guide.

 What will I learn?